skpomerv/pythonbasics/Week_2/module1.md

   1. Make a new .py file in Visual Studio!

   2. Prompt for user input, asking for an integer.
-Store it in a variable called "doubleMe!"
+Store it in a variable called "doubleMe".

   3. Print out the following formatted line `The value you printed is half of `, followed by twice the value that was stored in doubleMe.